David Voas

 David Voas (born 1955) is a quantitative social scientist.
-He is currently Professor of Social Science and Head of the Department of Social Science at the UCL Institute of Education.
+He is currently Emeritus Professor of Social Science at University College London, where he led the Social Research Institute from 2016 to 2020.
 He was previously Professor of Population Studies at the University of Essex and Simon Professor of Population Studies at the University of Manchester.

-Voas is on the executive committee of the European Values Study and is co-director of British Religion in Numbers, an online centre for British data on religion.
-He serves on the council of the International Society for the Sociology of Religion and on the editorial boards of the British Journal of Sociology and the Journal for the Scientific Study of Religion.
+Voas served on the executive committee of the European Values Study and on the council of the International Society for the Sociology of Religion.
+He is co-director of British Religion in Numbers, an online centre for British data on religion.
+He is on the editorial boards of the British Journal of Sociology and the Journal for the Scientific Study of Religion.
 His research concerns religious change and value change in modern societies, the intergenerational transmission of religion and values, and attitudes of and towards ethno-religious minorities.

 Early life

 David Voas was born in the United States.
 His father is Robert B. Voas, a psychologist who had a key role in selecting and training the first group of NASA astronauts and in recent decades has been a leader in policy research on alcohol and highway safety.
 David Voas left the US at the age of 15 to attend Atlantic College, an international school in South Wales.
 He subsequently received bachelor's and master's degrees from London School of Economics and a PhD from Cambridge.